urql-graphql/urql/docs/basics/typescript-integration.md

 // ...
 ```

-GraphQL Code Generator will help you by exposing helps to retrieve the data required by your component's Fragment.
+GraphQL Code Generator generates type helpers to type your component props based on Fragments (for example, the `film=` prop) and retrieve your fragment's data (see example below).

 Again, here is an example with the React bindings: